Grand Theft Auto referenced in Taylor Swift's 'So High School' from new album

-When I logged onto the perpetual content machine that is the internet today, I didn’t expect to be writing a story about a new Taylor Swift song for Mobilesyrup — yet here we are.
+When I logged onto the perpetual content machine that is the internet today, I didn’t expect to be writing a story about a new Taylor Swift song for MobileSyrup — yet here we are.

 True to form, Tortured Poets Department, Swift’s lengthy new double album spanning 31 tracks, is full of references and easter eggs, but on my first listen, “So High School” stands out for one reason.

 The rather steamy song, which is likely about Swift’s current partner, Kansas City Chiefs tight end Travis Kelce, compares falling for the NFL player to being 16 again.
-First, Swift references raunchy 90s comedy movie American Pie with the lyrics, “I’m watching American Pie with you on a Saturday night.
+First, Swift references the raunchy ’90s comedy movie American Pie with the lyrics, “I’m watching American Pie with you on a Saturday night.
 Your friends are around so be quiet.
 I’m trying to stifle my sighs.”

-I told you things get spicey on this track.
+I told you things get spicy on this track.

 Then, Swift sings, “Truth, dare, spin bottles.
 You know how to ball, I’m no Aristotle.
 Brand new, full throttle.
 Touch me while your boys play Grand Theft Auto.”